Making Life’s Challenges – God’s Victories

 He possesses that unique quality that makes you feel at ease the instant you meet him.
 Though you are initially stunned by his physical disabilities, you are just as amazed by the anointing that God has on his life.
 The grace that lives inside this young man is one of the most astonishing miracles of all.
 His differences far surpass physicality; It’s the inner miracle in him that makes him so special.
 Jon will be the first acknowledge that it is God doing for him what he could not do for himself.

 Jon Sheptock was born in New Jersey in 1976 with a very unusually affliction.
 He had no arms and a short right leg.
-He was truly more than his birthmother could bring herself to see and without even holding her baby boy, she turned him over to the State.
+He was truly more than his birthparents could bring themselves to handle, so they turned him over to the State.
 Not only would his life be riddled with physical challenges; but, would no include emotional pain as well.

 Six months after being placed in foster care, Joanne and Rudy Sheptock adopted Jon.
 Feeling led by God, they are created a home where unwanted and disabled children could feel loved, safe and secure.
 The boy who once had no parents, would now have 36 siblings.